hpcaitech/ColossalAI/docs/source/en/features/mixed_precision_training_with_booster.md

 ### Step 5.
 Inject AMP Feature

-create a `MixedPrecision`(if need) and `TorchDDPPlugin` object, call `colossalai.boost` convert the training components to be running with FP16.
+create a `MixedPrecision`(if needed) and `TorchDDPPlugin` object, call `colossalai.boost` convert the training components to be running with FP16.

 ```python
 plugin = TorchDDPPlugin()